 Farmer-man witnessed the miracle and spontaneously burst out his joy as he pointed at the growing carrot with big googling eyes.

 Quote: "Wow.
 Did you two just soulbond?
 Look!
 We are saved!"

 Then he started to dance happily around like a silly Human.

-Farmer Wife was happy too but noticed their bull on the rooftop.
-Her concerns came back as she asked
+Farmer-wife was happy too but noticed their bull on the rooftop and asked with concerns.

 Quote: "How are we getting that bull down?"